scikit-learn/blog/_posts/2022-07-13-sprints-value.md

 The [scikit-learn](https://scikit-learn.org/dev/index.html) project has a long and extraordinary legacy of open source sprints.
 Since 2010, when its [first public version](https://en.wikipedia.org/wiki/Scikit-learn) was released, there have been as many as [45 sprints organized](https://blog.scikit-learn.org/sprints/).
 The number 45 is a lower bound, since there are likely more sprints that have not been listed.

 To date, more than 2400 people have contributed to [scikit-learn](https://github.com/scikit-learn/scikit-learn).
-The number of contributors to scikit-learn exceeds those of other related libraries such as numpy, scipy and matplotlib, with the exception of the [pandas](https://github.com/pandas-dev/pandas), which has a greater number of contributors (See Appendix A).
+The number of contributors to scikit-learn exceeds those of other related libraries such as numpy, scipy and matplotlib, with the exception of [pandas](https://github.com/pandas-dev/pandas), which has a greater number of contributors (See Appendix A).

 The public discourse on open source has expanded to explore topics of sustainability, funding models, and diversity and inclusion, to name a few.
 A *reasonable*, yet *difficult to answer* question that has been posed is:
 >*<span style="background-color: #CAE9F5;">